PM Modi urges women to enroll in Mahila Samman savings certificate - ExBulletin

 “The minister’s noble gesture will surely inspire millions of people to come forward and open their MSSC and Sukanya Samriddhi account at the nearest post office,” the statement added.

-The two-year tenure scheme will offer an interest rate of 7.5% compounded quarterly with flexible investment and partial withdrawal options with a maximum cap of Rs two lakh.
+The two-year tenure scheme will offer an interest rate of 7.5% compounded quarterly with flexible investment and partial withdrawal options with a maximum cap of 2 lakh.

 The scheme is valid for a period of two years until March 2025.

-The scheme was made available at all 1.59 lakh post offices from April 1, 2023 when the Ministry of Finance officially issued the notification.
+The scheme was made available at all 1.59 lakh post offices from April 1 this year, when the Ministry of Finance officially issued the notification.

 Separately, earlier this month, the government raised the interest rate on various small savings schemes for the first quarter of the 2023-24 fiscal year starting April 1 by up to 70 basis points ( 100 basis points equals 1 percentage point).